-I use a macro lens but if you don’t have that, or a much less inexpensive macro lens attachment, you can still use your composition to tell a story.
+I use a macro lens but if you don’t have that, or an inexpensive macro lens attachment, you can still use your composition to tell a story.

-Instead of barking out orders, a better option is to be as discreet as possible to choose moments and what people are doing in any given moment.
+Instead of barking out orders, a better option is to be as discreet as possible, to choose moments and what people are doing in any given moment.
 They may be eating, talking, laughing, opening presents, etc. These are often the moments that make better memories.
 Capture them!
 This picture shows my daughter’s face after she got a letter from “Santa” with Disney World tickets.

 The holiday season is full of such interesting moments to capture, right?
-Santa trains, Santa breakfasts.
+You want to photograph Christmas morning, of course, but don’t forget about all of the other moments… Santa trains.
+Santa breakfasts.
 Parades, trains, and automobiles!
 Light shows, light spectaculars, and carolers.
 Whatever it is, catch it!